donnatchris/miniRT-42/README.md

-# Project MiniRT from 42
+# PROJECT MINIRT FOR 42

 By chdonnat (Christophe Donnat) and olthorel (Olivier Thorel) from 42 Perpignan, France